rsouthwi/connect-four/README.md

 <img src="c4.jpg">
 </p>

 Connect four of your checkers in a row while preventing your opponent from doing the same.
 The game Connect Four is played by two players taking turns dropping a red or black piece into one of the columns.
 When there are four of one color in a straight line (including diagonals), that player wins.
+Try it out on [my website](https://www.ronsouthwick.com/c4).

 ## Web
 The web version uses [Flask](https://flask.palletsprojects.com/en/2.2.x/).
 To run locally: